digideskio/MagentoAdminExtractor/README.md

 ## What MagentoAdminExtractor is about ?

 The component use Goutte to connect to the Magento back-end and extracts data which are human-visible.
+Its main purpose is to be included in the Magento Connector Bundle (https://github.com/akeneo/MagentoConnectorBundle) test suite in order to check that data sent to Magento are well received.

 ## What can I do with MagentoAdminExtractor ?